smscommunity/sms-guide/_game/shines/pv3.md

 (ii) Damage boosting across the lava
 (iii) Crossing the mushrooms to FLUDD
-(iv) Obtaining FLUDD and finishing the level Appendices are provided containing damageless strats, for new players that are uncomfortable with i-frames as well as bingo players, the latter of which may encounter "Pianta 3 damageless" as a square on their board.
+(iv) Obtaining FLUDD and finishing the level Appendices are provided containing hoverless and damageless strats - the latter of which may be useful for newer players uncomfortable with damage boosting, or bingo players that may encounter a "Pianta 3 damageless" square on their board.

 ## Step 1: Setting up for the damage boost
 Cross the wooden bridge using a series of jump dives and rollouts.
 As Mario crosses the bridge, he will gain the attention of three Wind Spirits.